orourkedd/effects-as-data/README.md

 ### Getting Started (from scratch)

 #### First, create a command creator.
 This function creates a plain JSON `command` object that effects-as-data will pass to a handler function which will perform the actual HTTP request.
 The `type` field on the command matches the name of the handler to which it will be passed (see step 4).  *Note* we have not yet actually implemented the function that will actual do the HTTP GET request, we have just defined a `command`.
 The command is placed on the `cmds` object for convenience.
+This command represents the `data` in `effects-as-data`.
 ```js
 const cmds = {
   httpGet(url) {